Calpoog/responsive_toolkit/README.md

 To start building different layouts depending on the screen size, use the `ResponsiveLayout` widget.
 This allows you to specify separate Widgets to render for each of the provided screen sizes (breakpoints).
+All responsive utilities use the `Breakpoints` class to specify the mapping from breakpoint sizes to other values and Widgets.

 ```dart
 // Import the package